cabralwilliams/awesome-project-1/README.md

 Built With HTML, CSS, Foundation, Java Script, Moment.js and Jquery.

-We use the https://history.muffinlabs.com/date/ API to retrieve history events  for specific day, https://www.googleapis.com/books API to search for books related to a specific event,  and http://www.omdbapi.com to looks for books related to search as well.
+We use the https://history.muffinlabs.com/date/ API to retrieve history events  for specific day, https://www.googleapis.com/books API to search for books related to a specific event,  and http://www.omdbapi.com to look for books related to the user search as well.

 We also use localStorage to store user manual searches.